lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9_Use_Compute_Engine_Jupyter_Notebook_VM_Instance.md

-# Use Compute Engine Jupyter Notebook VM Instance
+# Use Jupyter Notebook Instances

-**IMPORTANT: THIS ARTICLE IS IN PROGRESS**

 ### Why do this
- - Your workload is too big to run on your laptop
+ - You want to use Jupyter notebooks and data analysis libraries for your reseach
- - You don't want to wait for time on your organization's shared cluster
+ - You want to use libraries (such as TensorFlow) and hardware (such as GPUs) which are pre-installed and pre-configured on a VM hosted in your GCP project

 ### What is this
- - Ability to perform Compute on Data at scale
+ - Set up and use analysis using libraries and Jupyter notebooks on pre-configured GCE VMs quickly
  - Running on services hosted by GCP
   - You have a number of choices - this article covers the items highlighted in RED SQUARES